microsoft/Azure-Analytics-and-AI-Engagement/HOL-step-by-step.md

 ### Task 4: AutoML in Azure Synapse Analytics

 Automated machine learning, also referred to as automated ML or AutoML, is the process of automating the time consuming, iterative tasks of machine learning model development.
-It allows data scientists, analysts, and developers to build ML models with high scale, efficiency, and productivity all while sustaining model quality.
-In this task we will look at a notebook to learn how AutoML in Azure Synapse Analytics works.
+It allows data scientists, analysts, and developers to build ML models with high scale, efficiency, and productivity, all while sustaining model quality.
+In this task, we will look at a notebook to learn how AutoML in Azure Synapse Analytics works.

 1. Select **Develop** from the Synapse workspace